darkturo/qcd/README.md

 ------------

   1. Move the python scripts into a comfortable place
-  2. Set the path in `sh_hook` to point to said place
-  3. Source `sh_hook` into your shell or add it into your startup script for automatic sourcing
+  2. Source `sh_hook` (or csh_hook if you use tcshell) into your shell or add it into your startup script for automatic sourcing

 Usage
 -----